 This feature allows the network to remotely wake up a Soft Power Down (Soft-Off) PC.
-It is supported via the onboard LAN port, via a PCI LAN card that uses the PCI PME (Power Management Event) signal or via a LAN card that uses the Wake-On-LAN connector.
+It is supported via the onboard LAN port and via a PCI LAN card that uses the PCI PME (Power Management Event) signal.
 However, if your system is in the Suspend mode, you can power-on the system only through an IRQ or DMA interrupt.

-The 5VSB power source of your power supply must support ≥720mA.
+The 5VSB power source of your power supply must support >720mA

-Wake-On-Keyboard/Wake-On-Mouse
+Wake-On-PS/2 Keyboard/Mouse